 Prop-rotors The MV-22’s 38-foot-diameter prop-rotors are more than twice the size of any propeller but smaller than many helicopter rotors.
 The inner sections are twisted like prop blades; the outer sections are straight like rotors.
 The counter-rotating blades negate each other’s rotational forces, eliminating the need for a tail rotor to keep the fuselage straight.

 Wings To support powerful engines and big whirling rotors at the tips, the wings are made almost entirely of superstrong and expensive carbon-fiber composite material, which also helps suppress vibrations.

+Why Did It Crash in Testing?
 The MV-22 suffered four crashes in testing that killed 30 Marines.
 The worst, in Marana, Arizona, in April 2000, killed 19.
 The cause: a phenomenon called vortex ring state (VRS), which is specific to helicopters.
 VRS happens when a copter descends rapidly with little or no forward air speed.
 The aircraft slips into the wake created by its own blades, and the churned-up air begins to recirculate through the rotor.

 Caught in this vortex of disturbed airflow, the copter loses lift and begins to sink.
 Pouring on power—a pilot’s instinctive response to a falling craft—only disturbs the air further, making the bird drop faster.
 VRS is so dangerous to tilt-rotors because the effect can be asymmetrical: If only one rotor experiences VRS, the aircraft will quickly roll out of control instead of merely sinking more quickly.